 A multitude of doctors descended on our unit

-Blood could also be drawn from these life lines, saving the patients from multiple sticks with needles to draw laboratory work.
+Blood could also be drawn from these life lines, saving the patients from multiple sticks with needles to draw laboratory work especially where there might not be many sites for regular IV fluid to be administered.

 Another doctor was inserting an arterial line in each patient’s wrist or groin for arterial blood gases to assess each patient’s requirements for respirators settings.
 The blood gases could change quickly with any of these patients.
 Arterial lines also allowed constant monitoring of the patient’s arterial blood pressures.
 Alarms could be set to notify us of any drops in blood pressure or pulse.